 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - The manuscript has not been previously published, nor has it been submitted to another journal for consideration (or an explanation has been provided in Comments to the Editor).

-- The submission file is in PDF file format.
+- The submission file is in Microsoft Word file format (doc,docx...).

 - The Author Guidelines have been strictly followed.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 Submitted manuscripts should comply with the Instructions to Authors and be accompanied by a cover letter from the authors, the details of which are set out below.